 Nick Saban Ascends to Coaching Heaven with the Alabama Crimson Tide

 According to ESPN, Saban's first contract was worth $32 million guaranteed over eight years, as well as additional bonuses built-in throughout the deal.

-Over the next decade, Alabama won five national titles — tying Saban with Bear Bryant for the most titles by a head football coach — more than 140 games, plus the Tide finished first in the SEC West division an eye-popping nine times.
-Saban’s contract was reworked several times over that span, including another raise, signing bonus and extension in 2018 that will keep him in Tuscaloosa through the 2025 college football season.
+Over the next decade, Alabama won five national titles -- tying Saban with Bear Bryant for the most titles by a head football coach -- more than 140 games, plus the Tide finished first in the SEC West division an eye-popping nine times.
+Saban's contract was reworked several times over that span, including another raise, signing bonus and extension in 2018 that kept him in Tuscaloosa through the 2025 college football season.
 In 2021, he signed an extension that will keep him in Tuscaloosa through the 2028 season.
-He’ll be battling Georgia, LSU, Texas A&M and Clemson for a long time to come.
+He'll be battling the likes of Georgia, LSU, Texas A&M and Clemson for a long time to come.